Overview

 Common AI Mistakes

 AI may suggest v1 API patterns or deprecated endpoints.
-Always verify against the current API docs.v1 (deprecated):
+Always verify against the current API docs.v1 (deprecated):v2 (current):

 AI often generates happy-path code.
 Add proper error handling for: